CyberUltron-Nikhil/Cyberultron-AI/progress/till_9_06_2025/meghas_progress.md

 | False Positives                  | High             | Reduced by 78%      |
 | Analyst Workload Reduction       | —                | ↓ 65%               |

+ZAPISEC’s superior performance stems from a convergence of advanced AI disciplines and system architecture principles:

+Behavioral-First Detection Philosophy
+Traditional IR relies heavily on known indicators or signatures — a reactive approach.
+ZAPISEC flips the model using unsupervised anomaly detection guided by LLM context interpretation, allowing it to detect zero-day or polymorphic threats within seconds.

+Event Stream Processing & Low-Latency Graph Computation Instead of processing logs in batch cycles (which creates detection delay), ZAPISEC operates on streaming event pipelines.
+It constructs in-memory knowledge graphs in real time, linking IOCs (Indicators of Compromise) with user, device, and network behavior using graph traversal algorithms like BFS/DFS combined with entity embeddings.

+Reinforcement Learning for Playbook Tuning
+Response logic is governed by a Markov Decision Process (MDP) where actions (block, isolate, observe) are reinforced over time using analyst feedback and ground truth resolution.
+This turns the IR engine into a self-tuning autonomous agent.

+Contextualized Natural Language Understanding ZAPISEC’s enrichment engine uses transformer-based models (e.g., fine-tuned BERT or GPT variants) to extract meaning from unstructured threat reports, CVEs, and analyst notes — enabling semantic-level enrichment far beyond keyword matching.

+System-Level Concurrency & Edge Decomposition
+Unlike monolithic IR engines, ZAPISEC follows a distributed microservices model with event-driven concurrency, which helps it scale to high-ingest environments (e.g., 10M+ events/hour) without bottlenecks.

 ---

 ## 🧩 Architecture: Built for Real-Time, Built for Scale